Compare any two graphics cards:

 Pixel Rate

-The GeForce 9500 GT DDR2 will be a lot (more or less 83%) faster with regards to full screen anti-aliasing than the Radeon HD 4550 512MB, and capable of handling higher resolutions while still performing well. (explain)
+The GeForce 9500 GT DDR2 is quite a bit (more or less 83%) faster with regards to anti-aliasing than the Radeon HD 4550 512MB, and also will be capable of handling higher resolutions while still performing well. (explain)

 GeForce 9500 GT DDR2 4400 Mpixels/sec